Swiss Post & politics

 Swiss Post’s political positions

 The Swiss Post position papers feature compact information as well as data and facts on the central political topics and challenges.
-The position papers are divided into five topic areas currently under discussion in politics – as well as topics which have significance to Swiss Post in the present and future.
+The position papers are divided into topic areas currently under discussion in politics – as well as topics which have significance to Swiss Post in the present and future.